Falmouth has some beautiful beaches.

 It has a 160 space car park 100 yards from the beach if you don’t fancy the walk with your beach gear.

-It’s one of Britain ‘s few blue flag beaches and houses Gylly café – go to eating out for more information – which just lifts it to cool beach status.
+It’s one of Britain‘s few blue flag beaches and home to Gylly Beach Café – which just lifts it to cool beach status.
 It’s a really comfy, easy beach and we love it.

 The little outdoor café open all year round has quirky ice creams and friendly staff.